awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Backups.md

 If the DB cluster doesn't contain any Aurora Replicas, then the primary instance is recreated during a failure event\.
 A failure event results in an interruption during which read and write operations fail with an exception\.
 Service is restored when the new primary instance is created, which typically takes less than 10 minutes\.
 Promoting an Aurora Replica to the primary instance is much faster than creating a new primary instance\.

 **Note**
 Amazon Aurora also supports replication with an external MySQL database, or an RDS MySQL DB instance\.
-For more information, see [Replication Between Aurora and MySQL or Between Aurora and Another Aurora DB Cluster \(Binlog Replication\)](AuroraMySQL.Replication.MySQL.md)\.
+For more information, see [Replication between Aurora and MySQL or between Aurora and another Aurora DB cluster \(binlog replication\)](AuroraMySQL.Replication.MySQL.md)\.

 ## Backups<a name="Aurora.Managing.Backups.Backup"></a>